dannymorris/abnormal-distributions/content/_index.md

 # Abnormal Distributions

-My name is Danny Morris and welcome to my personal website.
+My name is Danny Morris and welcome to my personal website!
 Though I have built a successful career as a Data Scientist, my focus moving forward is on analytics leadership.
 I enjoy learning, teaching, and writing, so I launched this site as a form of documentation.
 If you come across these pages, my hope is that you find something useful.

 This site is built with [blogdown](https://github.com/rstudio/blogdown) and deployed with [Netlify](https://www.netlify.com/).